unaiiM/SocksJS/README.md

 On a connect the client only will need to use the connect event, to know when the server established a connection with the destination.
 If we want to do a connect we only need to specify in the options the proxy and destination options.

-Example code of a connect command.
+Example code of a connect command:

 ```
 import { Client as Socks4Client, ClientOptions as Socks4ClientOptions } from "../socks4/client";